moonsharp-devs/moonsharp_org/mapping.md

 Every value which cannot be converted using this logic will throw a ScriptRuntimeException.

-#### Constrained Auto-Conversion of Moon# types to CLR types
+#### Constrained Auto-Conversion of MoonSharp types to CLR types

 The constrained auto-conversion is a lot more complex though.
-In this case a Moon# value must be stored in a CLR variable of a given Type and there are pretty much infinite ways to do these conversions.
+In this case a MoonSharp value must be stored in a CLR variable of a given Type and there are pretty much infinite ways to do these conversions.

 This is used:

 * When calling DynValue.ToObject<T>
 * When converting a script value to a parameter in a CLR function call, or property set

-Moon# attempts very hard to convert values, but the conversion surely shows some limits, specially when tables are involved.
+MoonSharp attempts very hard to convert values, but the conversion surely shows some limits, specially when tables are involved.

 In this case, the conversion is more a process than a simple table of mapping, so let's analyze the target types one by one.